Psychology of Video: Why Video Marketing Works

-After learning about how effective videos are at evoking emotional responses and why that is such a powerful tool for business growth, you’re one step closer to applying the knowledge to your own business to reap some of the rewards we’ve discussed.
-Whether you’re looking to increase site conversion, get more shares on social media, or more clicks on your emails, the best way to get there is to successfully connect with your audience.
+Now that you know how effective videos are at evoking emotional responses and why that is such a powerful tool for business growth, you’re one step closer to applying the knowledge to your own business to reap some of the rewards we’ve discussed.
+Whether you’re looking to increase site conversion, get more shares on social media, receive more Facebook ads comments, or more clicks on your emails, the best way to get there is to successfully connect with your audience.
 Understanding your customers a little more is certainly the right path to better engagement and hopefully a brighter future of making a strong impact on your customers’ lives.

 - How to Incorporate Video into Your Small Business Email Marketing Strategy

 - 6 Hacks to Use Video to Build Credibility as a Small Business